The AGC model using the Engee Function

 plot([inp[:,1],out[:,1]], label=["input data" "output data"])

-is much lower than the amplitude of the input signal,
+frame is significantly lower than the amplitude of the input signal.,

 Now let's listen to both audio tracks.